-Breastfeeding women can often feel thirsty, so make sure you drink enough fluids (water, milk and unsweetened fruit juice are good options) and always have a drink at hand when you settle down to feed your baby.
+Breastfeeding women can often feel thirsty, so make sure you drink enough fluids (water, milk and unsweetened fruit juice are good options) and always have a drink to hand when you settle down to feed your baby.
 Drink to satisfy your thirst, but don’t overdo it – there is no proven link between fluid intake and milk supply.

 Breastfeeding women are more at risk of vitamin D deficiency.
-90% of the body’s vitamin D is made in the skin with the help of sunlight.
+90% of the body’s vitamin D is formed in the skin with the help of sunlight.
 Your GP or health visitor can advise you on vitamin D supplements.

 Caffeine while breastfeeding